rico-boehm/ranchladen_homepage/construction_site/README.md

 # ranchladen_homepage

-A homepage for my mothers store.
+I am working on a homepage for my mothers store.
+The first step was making a transitional homepage that can be displayed while I work on the page.